Guidelines for Portraits, Headshots and Mug shots

 • Manually focus on the closest setting on the lens.

 • Using the manual setting, set the exposure to one stop over the normal exposure.
-Photograph clear sky, white wall, or white paper.
+Photograph a clear sky, white wall, or white paper.
 The camera shake will not affect this at all; it will still reveal the specs of dust.

 • View the image at 100 percent and review the entire image.